 Some people also experience delirium tremens (DTs).
 DTs are the most severe symptoms of withdrawal.
 They tend to start about two days after your last drink.
 They involve hallucinations, a racing heartbeat, high blood pressure, heavy sweating, and fever.
 Some people who experience DTs have seizures, as well.
 There can be significant complications with alcohol withdrawal, as well.
 One in 25 people die trying to detox from alcohol.
 It’s important not to try to go through alcohol withdrawal symptoms alone.

 Alcohol detox programs make withdrawal safer and more comfortable.
-Supervised detox is especially important for alcohol use disorder because of the possibility of alcohol withdrawal syndrome, which can involve tactile hallucinations, extreme agitation, DTs, and seizures.
+Supervised detox is essential for AUD because of the possibility of alcohol withdrawal syndrome, which can involve tactile hallucinations, extreme agitation, DTs, and seizures.
 Alcohol withdrawal syndrome is a medical emergency because of the risk of heart complications and high fever.

-Solution Based Treatment specializes in addiction and detox for adults.
+Solution Based Treatment & Detox specializes in addiction and detox for adults.
 Our services include:

 - Sober living